FilipWirsen/pp5-ci/README.md

 # Marketing Strategies

 ## Business Plan
 Pro Disc is a B2C business built and designed to sell disc golf discs, appropriate accesories and to create a fanbase of disc golf lovers.
-Before i started building this website I wrote a marketing plan which you can see below:
+Before I started building this website I wrote a marketing plan which you can see below:

 Theese are the questions I answered to decide how to market the business the best.